Emrik-North/JotunnBackpacks/README.md

 # JötunnBackpacks

-A work in project.
+A work in progress.
 Almost done.

 This mod introduces two backpacks (thanks to Evie) to the game.
 They increase your carry capacity and lets you open their inventories with a configurable hotkey (_i_ by default).
 Items stored in the backpacks have their weight reduced by 25%, but they also reduce your movement speed.